FebriCN/keyball/README.md

   - Single Tap will Trigger <kbd>CMD</kbd> + <kbd>1 2 3 4 5 6 7 8 9 0</kbd>.
   - Double Tap will Trigger the original commands.
   - Only 200ms of delays introduced while processing the above Shortcut keys.
-  - No deleys while you normally typing, or other Shortcut keys triggered.
+  - No deleys while normally typing, or other Shortcut keys triggered.